 - Job advertising

 Getting your job advertising right is important.
 It impacts both – the quality and quantity of your candidates.
-With a good recruitment automation tool, you can create more targeted job postings and display advertising while you connect with candidates, grow your relationships, and network in the process.
+With good recruiting automation software, you can create more targeted job postings and display advertising while you connect with candidates, grow your relationships, and network in the process.

 Image Source: NHS